Outpost Leader Information

 Participation Requirements

-• Have graduated from 3rd grade and be 9 years of age on or before July 10, 2022.
-If graduated from 3rd grade and still 8 years old he must be accompanied by his father or his legal male guardian.
+• Be a graduate of the 3rd grade and be at least 9 years of age on or before the first day of camp (July 12, 2026).
+Boys who have graduated from 3rd grade and are at least 8 years old may attend if accompanied by his father or his legal male guardian.
 (No exceptions to these rules.)

-• Must complete online registration and the Parental Consent and Medical Authorization (PCA) form for minors.
+• Parents must complete the Parental Consent and Medication Authorization form through DocuSign.

-• Must complete the registration process and submit the Assumption of Risk (AOR) form for adults.
+• Must complete the Assumption of Risk (AOR) form through DocuSign.

-All registered campers must be of the male gender (with the exception of registered, international female Royal Rangers).
-Otherwise, females may attend as visitors.
+All registered campers must be of the male gender at birth (except registered international female campers).
+Otherwise, females may attend as visitors or work as full-time volunteers.

 Arrival & Departure